deferpanic/goweave/README.md

 else.

 * Expect the grammars {aspects, pointcuts} to change.

 * This is currently slow compared to native go build.
 Expect that to change but right now it's slow.

+* Expect the build system to change soon.

 * This *might* eat your cat - watch out.

-### Future
+### TODO

-* what's the rationale of having pointcuts on one function??
-  -- isn't the whole reason to be able to sprinkle it everywhere?
+* partial function matching

+* matching function declarations
-* arguments ??
+  - with arguments
-  -- no argument support yet - want to write a test/patch?
+  - with return arguments

-* scope is completely fucked atm
+* scope - lol
-  - choices are to track track scope or to ast or something else..

 * return statements
   -- explicit return
   -- no return

 * better grammar for aspects

 * better grammar for pointcuts

 * cross file

 * cross package w/in project

 * cross package
-* affects stdlib

 * Better advice

-* More seamlessness
+* More seamless
-* Access to stdlib

 * Faster

 * Better Tested - lulz

 ### Help